agile-wildcats-082025503/chatty-catty/README.md

    npm install
    cd ..
    ```
-4. Execute the makefile command to spin up docker VMs for the DB, API, and frontend:
+3. Execute the makefile command to spin up docker VMs for the DB, API, and frontend:
    ```bash
    make clean dev
    ```
    This command builds and starts the VMS:
-   1. ragdb: The database
+   * ragdb: The database
-   2. chatty-catty-app - The API tier
+   * chatty-catty-app - The API tier
-   3. chatty-catty-frontend - The UI tier
+   * chatty-catty-frontend - The UI tier
+4. Ensure ollama is running before executing commands in the frontend.

 ## Troubleshooting

-If docker complains about mvnw, use `dos2unix mvnw` in the project root directory
+* If docker complains about mvnw, use `dos2unix mvnw` in the project root directory
+* Errors with missing table, delete the ragdb container from Docker and then run `mvn clean install`

 ## Testing It Out
 * Open a browser to the following url to view the frontend: http://localhost:3000